MCCL-hub/ClaraNote/replit.md

 ## Overview

 ClaraNote is a modern full-stack web application that allows users to upload audio files, transcribe them using AI, generate summaries, and export professional PDF reports.
-The application is built with a React frontend, Express.js backend, and uses Drizzle ORM for database operations with PostgreSQL.
+The application features a complete React frontend with French language support, Express.js backend with integrated AI services, and uses Drizzle ORM for database operations with PostgreSQL.
+The MVP is fully functional with mock AI services that can be easily replaced with production services.

 ## User Preferences